ZaharBozhok/zzck.dev/_posts/2021-08-20-c++-questions.markdown

 6. Tell about the hardest task/issue/case you had tackle?
 How did you tackle it?
 7. Have you done architecture-related work, tell about last ones.
 8. Do you have experience in mentoring?

+Soft questions
+1. Tell about your ambitions / goals.
+What do you want to achieve?
+2. Why did you decide to quit your current job?
+3. What motivates you to work?
+4. Tell about your salary expectations (be ready to answer and to bargain).